Hydrospheredata/hydro-serving/docs/src/main/paradox/overview/concepts.md

 ## Serving

-Concepts described below are related to a serving part of the Hydrosphere platform.
+The concepts described below are related to the serving part of the Hydrosphere platform.

 ### Models